-Question Answer Marks EITHER 2(a) Discuss Shakespeare's dramatic presentation of prejudice in the play.
+Question Answer Marks EITHER 2(a) Discuss Shakespeare's dramatic presentation of Shylock's attitudes to Christians in the play.
 25 Mark according to the levels of response marking criteria.
 OR 2(b) Analyse the following extract, considering it in relation to Shakespeare's dramatic methods and concerns, here and elsewhere in the play.
 You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.